 “Gotcha.”
 I nod.
 “Fall down go boom.”

-“If by ‘fall down go boom,’ you mean ‘flay your soul until its little more than a pale shadow of its former self,’ then yes.”
+“If by “fall down go boom” you mean ‘flay your soul until it’s little more than a shadow of its former self,’ then yes.”

 “Lend me an ear,” Nyanti calls.
 We stop gawking and bring it in.
-“Typically, summoning a Nelithy Elemental involves a coterie of seasoned mages.
-But we are short on luxury and long on peril, so we’ll need to make do with what we have.
-And what we have is me, Erany, Gyrax, and Ren.”
+“Typically, summoning a Nelithy Elemental involves a coterie of Jelian mages.
+But we are short on luxury and long on peril, so we’ll need to make do with what we have, which is me, Erany, Gyrax, and Ren.”
 She looks at Elier and Lucky.
 “Unless you want to assist in an interplanar summons.”

-“That’s what I thought,” she says.
+“As I thought,” she says.
 “Calling Arinia will require unwavering focus.
-While we’re casting, we will be physically vulnerable.”
+During our spell, we will be physically vulnerable.”

 Nyanti cracks a smile.
 “My thanks, Duelist.”

 Nyanti clears her throat.
 “Jon, be ready to help.
-I don’t think we’ll need you, but I’d prefer to have you just in case.
-You and your…” for a second, she struggles to find the words, then says, “abilities might come in handy.”
+I doubt we’ll need you, but I’d prefer to have you at the ready just in case.
+You and your…” She struggles to find the words, then says, “abilities might come in handy.”

 “Yep.”
 I nod.
 “No problem.”
-(Little bit confused as to what my “ability” is, exactly—seems to be something along the lines of magic storytelling, or maybe imagination-based spellcasting)
+(Little bit confused as to what my “abilities” are, exactly—they seem to be along the lines of magical storytelling)

 “Good.
 Mages, draw in close.
-Our first concern will be the nine-angled points of our Aglecktian Foci…”
+Our first concern will be the nine-angled focus of our Aglecktian Dial…”

 The casters huddle together, leaving me, Elier, and Lucky standing off to the side.
-After a couple minutes of uncomfortable silence, I try to strike up a conversation.
-Nothing witty comes to mind, so I go with a time-tested: “So…how ’bout them Knicks?”
+After a couple minutes of uncomfortable silence, I decide to strike up a little conversation.
+Nothing witty comes to mind, so I go with a time-tested ice-breaker.

 Lucky and Elier give me a puzzled look, then shake their heads in mild bafflement.
 Just Jon being Jon.
 What a derp.

-Judging by their body language, the others are almost ready.
-My suspicions are confirmed a minute later when they surround the water in an equidistant circle.
+Judging by their body language, the others seem ready.
+My suspicions are confirmed when they surround the water in an equidistant circle.